Skip to main content

 • Leveraged InvITs could face debt servicing stress if refinancing is not at better terms

-• Investor risk increases if InvIT borrowings are used loosely — mitigated by the no-net-increase rule
+• Investor risk increases if InvIT borrowings are used loosely — mitigated by the principal-only restriction

 • AAA rating, 6-distribution track record, and unitholder approval conditions remain as guardrails